kevlu8/int0x80.ca/blogs/chess-engines/2-recursion.md

 You might ask, "Well, if we have this evaluation function, why not just use it to evaluate the position at the root node and be done with it?"
 Unfortunately, evaluation functions are still estimates at best.
 There are positions where we might be up 5 queens, but our opponent has a checkmate.
 In these kinds of positions, our evaluation function would say that we are crushing, but in reality, we are losing. **The more deep we search, the more accurate our evaluation will be, because we make less guesses.**

+Note: this doesn't apply if your evaluation is perfect.
+If this is the case, you have solved chess!

 ## Negamax

 Let's recap real quick.
 We have a tree-like structure, and we want to search it efficiently, making educated guesses about which side is more likely to win.
 Using these guesses, we reach a final verdict of which move is best.